SMSC under Full Sail

-The St. Margaret Sailing Club Junior Sail program provides kids ages 5-18 the opportunity to learn basic and advanced sailing skills.
-We offer 2 week and full month courses for students looking to spend their summers out on the water.
+The St. Margaret Sailing Club Junior Sail program provides kids ages 7-18 the opportunity to learn basic and advanced sailing skills.
 Our lessons are held at the beautiful St. Margaret Sailing Club in Glen Haven, Nova Scotia.

 We strive to provide our young sailors with the latest equipment and professional instructors to make their sailing experience one of the best.
 Students are taught seamanship in a friendly classroom environment plus on the water sailing where they can practice their newly learned skills.

-- Membership isn't required for youth learn to sail programs (although we'd love to see you join)
+A St. Margaret Sailing Club membership isn't required for the youth learn to sail programs (although we'd love to see you join).

 The CANsail level requirements for each session have been prepared and posted online.
 We hope this will help the children understand the requirements at each level and what they need for each category to successfully pass and show proficiency with their instructor.